 Moreover, on 17 April 2018, ECCHR, Mwatana and Rete Disarmo filed a joint criminal complaint with the Italian Prosecutor’s Office in Rome, requesting an investigation on the criminal liability of RWM Italia S.p.A. executives and Italian government officials for arms exports to members of the Saudi Arabia and UAE-led coalition.
 The case focused on the remnant of a MK80 bomb found at the site of an airstrike that targeted a family of six in the village of Deir Al-Hajari in October 2016.
 Four years have passed since this airstrike took place, and its victims are still awaiting justice.
 In September 2019, the prosecutor requested the case be dismissed.
 The claimants appealed this decision and a hearing before a judge is expected at the beginning of 2021.

 As a response to the egregious human rights violations being committed in Yemen, in July 2019 the Italian government suspended all licenses for aerial bombs and missiles to Saudi Arabia and the UAE until January 2021.
 Disarmament organizations in Italy are calling for this to be extended, and broadened to include all types of armaments and address all members of the Saudi/UAE-led coalition.

 Members of the Italian government, parliament and Italian NGOs working on the conflict in Yemen will be invited to participate in an open discussion with the public after the first round of expert presentations.

-The event will take place in German and Portuguese with simultaneous interpretation.
+The event will be held in Italian and English with simultaneous interpretation.